 There are no restrictions on travel just because you’ve submitted Form N-400, Application for Naturalization.
 You continue to be a permanent resident with the ability to travel abroad and reenter with a valid permanent resident card.
 You may travel outside the U.S. after filing Form N-400, but there are ways that travel abroad can affect you.

 Your absence after submitting Form N-400 can interfere with the application process.
 Two of the most likely ways are naturalization appointments and meeting your eligibility requirements.

 You generally must attend three essential appointments during the naturalization process.
 Travel during this period can disrupt the N-400 processing time line.
 USCIS will schedule you for a biometrics appointment within a few weeks of filing the naturalization application.
 Most people will have to wait a few months until the next appointment, the naturalization interview.
 Finally, the oath ceremony is when permanent residents officially become U.S. citizens.
 You may reschedule these appointments, but it will significantly delay your naturalization process.
 USCIS will eventually deny the N-400 if the appointment notices are ignored.

 Travel outside the U.S. after filing Form N-400 for short periods of time is usually not a problem if you’re keeping track of these appointments.
-If you must travel during the naturalization process, have a trusted friend or family member open any mail that arrives from USCIS.
+If you must travel during the naturalization process for a long period, have a trusted friend or family member open any mail that arrives from USCIS.